I have previously received PR products from Penguin. Images in this post contain Me Before You and To the Lighthouse, which were published by Penguin.

 Which books first got you in to reading?

 I’m not sure because I’ve always loved reading!
-One of the earliest book series I remember reading is The Five Find-Outers and Dog by Enid Blyton (not to be confused with The Famous Five by her!).
+One of the earliest book series I remember reading is (I have previously received PR products from Penguin) The Five Find-Outers and Dog by Enid Blyton (not to be confused with The Famous Five by her!).

 Do you read non-fiction?
 If yes, which is your favourite type to read?
 If no, why not?